-Differentiation of sanctions for SEN pupils: The School has a statutory obligation to ensure that pupils with additional needs or disabled pupils are not placed at a substantial disadvantage in comparison with other pupils (a duty to make 'reasonable adjustments').
+Differentiation of sanctions for SEN pupils: The School has a statutory obligation to ensure that pupils with additional needs, neurodiversity, or disabilities are not placed at a substantial disadvantage in comparison with other pupils (a duty to make 'reasonable adjustments').
 This would include making reasonable adjustments to the statement of principles, school-behaviour policy and disciplinary practices.